threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 ## Solution

-A website protected by a 3bot login to manage your trades.
+A website (or a chatflow) protected by a 3bot login to manage your trades.

 ### BCDB Schemas